Mingun/fast-xml/README.md

 ## Serde

-When using the `serialize` feature, quick-xml can be used with serde's `Serialize`/`Deserialize` traits.
+When using the `serialize` feature, fast-xml can be used with serde's `Serialize`/`Deserialize` traits.

 Here is an example deserializing crates.io source: